 We will cross the mighty Hampta Pass today on the journey.
 On the way, you might spot shepherds with their herds of sheep.
 The meadows in this high altitude have a special quality of grass which the sheep love having.

-There is absolute calmness and serenity up here.
+You will experience absolute calmness and serenity up here.
 We will also explore the Hampta village and learn about the local lifestyle and cultures of the villagers.
 We will then descend to our base camp at Siagoru.
-This entire journey should approximately take 8 hours today.
+This entire journey should approximately take 8 hours.
 We will stay at this base camp for the night.

 Day 4 – Siagoru to Chatru and drive to Chandratal

-We will a lot of things to see and activities on today’s journey.
+We will have a lot of things to see and lots of activities to do on today’s journey.
 We will start our journey from Siagoru after some hearty breakfast heading towards Chatru.

 The Pir Panjal ranges of the Himalayas can be witnessed from this point.
 On reaching the base camp at Chatru, we can slowly find a change in the landscapes.
 The barren yet beautiful region of Spiti Valley can be witnessed.